Christmas Guest Bedroom at The Little Cottage

 I had intended to put the Top Hat Tree down here at The Little Cottage for my dad, but my eyes were bigger than the bedroom, and I had to go with plan B, which is a mini tree in an old crock.

 I transplanted my painted velvet chair down here because I thought it would look good with the freshly painted headboard, and so far, I really like it here!
 I always like to put a chair in the bedroom.
 I think it’s nice to supply someplace to sit other than the bed for your guests.
-I found loads of great furniture for the guest bedroom on websites like ModernDigsFurniture.com and I’m really pleased with how it turned out!
-I think it looks great!
+Most everything but the new mattress was a DIY or thrifted find, and I’m really pleased with how it turned out for working with a teeny tiny budget.

 The faux fur pillow & cable knit throw add a layer of cozy!
 I picked up the pillow at HomeGoods and that cloud soft cable knit is from Boll & Branch.
 You might recall seeing that cutie pop-up on over on Instagram.
 (I could pretty much have one in every color and be okay with it.)